This blog is devoted to the Rigid Inflatable Boat (RIB). Why RIBs?

 RIBs Only started as a forum way back in 2008.
 Why?
-Well I got a lot of questions on RIBs and wanted to have a sort of dbase that I could fill with information like dealer websites, types of RIBs, RIB brands and videos.
-I chose forum software to realize my goal.
+I got a lot of questions on RIBs and wanted to have a sort of database that I could fill with information like dealer websites, types of RIBs, RIB brands and videos.
+I chose forum software to reach my goal.
 In these days, Facebook wasn’t all that popular yet (2004) and I doubted the relevance of a Facebook group then, considering my target group.
 It was said that Facebook is for the youngsters.

 It was a hell of a job to maintain the forum (I had another running as well).
 Videos went offline, brands stopped building RIBs, new models arrived and others were terminated … It was a true nightmare.
 Nevertheless I kept it up and running ’till the last day of April 2017.
 I admit that the last years, I didn’t had the time to keep it up to date anymore.
 Members signed off and I needed to take action.
 Should I stop with RIBs ONLY or should I change course?

 I decided to go on with RIBsONLY.com.
 I believed that by taking another approach I still could make it work.
 I did some research on blog software.
 I was familiar with Joomla but I wasn’t satisfied with the way it worked.
 It just took too much time to get things done.
 Drupal and other CMS software couldn’t convince me.
 Finally I came across WordPress and that was exactly what I needed.
 I got a boost and the blog was a fact.

 My goal is to promote RIBbing and share information with as many people as possible.
 I understand the need for owner groups that are brand bound.
 It could be fun but the group stays in the small circle.
 RIBs ONLY is about the passion for the RIB and everything that has to do with it.